Mt Nebo & Glorious Environmental Protection Association

 The Association has been involved in such projects as:

-• Recent work has also focussed on trying to raise awareness of the risks Bell-Miner Associated Dieback (BMAD) poses to our high-value wet sclerophyll forests - now at serious risk and in need to appropriate fire regimes.
+Raising awareness and lobbying to manage the risks Bell-Miner Associated Dieback (BMAD) poses to our high-value wet sclerophyll forests - now at serious risk and in need to appropriate fire regimes.